 Let’s start with checking settings and making sure it’s configured correctly.

-- Open System Preferences (in Applications or you can find via Siri or Spotlight Search)
+- Open System Settings (in Applications or you can find via Siri or Spotlight Search).

 - Click on Sound.

 - Select Input > Built-in.

-- Now if you speak near to your Mac, the Input level bars should fill up.
+- Now, if you speak near your Mac, the Input level bars should fill up.

 - If this isn’t happening, or the Internal Microphone isn’t an option, then your Mac isn’t registering the mic as an input.